julianjohannesen/js-concurrency-notes/promises-resolving-to-promises.md

 # Promises Resolving to Promises

-## Promises that are resolved with other promises are flattened

-Promises can be resolved with other promises.
-For example:
+## Promises can be resolved with other promises

+**Promises can be resolved with other promises**.
+This is important.
+If they couldn't we'd have a real problem when dealing with things like network requests, writes and reads to and from disks, setTimeouts, etc. All of those things compose nicely with promises that resolve to promises.

+Here's an example of a promise resolving another promise:

 ```js
 const promise1 = Promise.resolve(5);